 Step 4: Check the Developer tab on the right side.
 Once you select the options click on OK.

-#1 – How to Paste VBA Codes in Module?
+#1 – Paste Code in Module

 You can also press the excel shortcut key “ALT + F11” to open the Visual Basic.